 The bill amends K.S.A.
 75-7c20 to clarify the regulations surrounding the carrying of concealed handguns in state and municipal buildings.
-It stipulates that concealed carry is not prohibited in public areas of these buildings unless adequate security measures are in place and the areas are properly posted.
-Additionally, it allows employees to carry concealed handguns at their workplace under similar conditions.
-The bill also introduces provisions for individuals who are not employees but wish to enter through restricted access entrances, requiring them to obtain authorization from relevant authorities and undergo background checks, although those with a concealed carry permit are exempt from additional checks.
+It stipulates that concealed carry is not prohibited in public areas of these buildings unless adequate security measures are in place to prevent weapons from being carried in, and such areas are properly posted.
+Additionally, the bill allows employees to carry concealed handguns at their workplace under similar security conditions.
+It also introduces provisions for individuals who are not employees but wish to enter through restricted access entrances, requiring them to obtain authorization from relevant authorities and undergo background checks, although those with a concealed carry permit are exempt from additional checks.

 As introduced: 75-7c20